-- Teachers will leave the internship with a better understanding of the role of the Bureau of Land Management and the management of public lands. - Students within these teacher's classrooms will have a better understanding of the role of the Bureau of Land Management and the management of public lands. - Curriculum materials will be developed for use in the intern's school and at the HOL site, as well as for national dissemination.
+- Teachers will leave the internship with a better understanding of the role of the Bureau of Land Management and the management of public lands. - Students within these teacher's classrooms will have a better understanding of the role of the Bureau of Land Management and the management of public lands. - Education and youth engagement programs and materials will be developed for use in the intern's school and at the BLM site, as well as for possible national dissemination